-'Shadow' prints each character twice, the second imprint a tiny fraction to the right of the first, giving
+'Shadow' prints each character twice, the second imprint a tiny fraction to the right of the first, giving broader characters than normal.

 Place the cursor at the start of the text to be enhanced, and enter this command.

 Superscript prompts 'Start End.'
 Select 'Start' by typing 'S' or 'Return.'